-Family Dynamics is a comprehensive personal education program designed to provide information in a structured manner.
-Mandated by Georgia Law, Family Dynamics includes topics such as the family, peer pressure, abstinence, the dangers of illegal drug use, personal safety and sexual transmitted diseases including AIDS.
+The Georgia Department of Education's Comprehensive Health and Physical Education Program is designed to provide accurate health information in a structured manner to all students.
+Mandated by Georgia law, health and physical education programs must include topics such as family living, peer pressure, abstinence, nutrition, the dangers of alcohol and illegal drug use, personal safety, mental health, and prevention of sexually transmitted diseases, including AIDS.